August 29, 2025

 How to create a supplier scorecard in 10 steps

 1. Define objectives and metrics: Identify what's most important for your business, such as quality, delivery, cost, or service.
-Limit metrics to 5–10 key performance indicators to keep the scorecard focused.
+Limit metrics to 5–10 KPIs to keep the scorecard focused.

-2. Establish performance criteria and weightings: Determine standards for each metric, what constitutes good vs. poor performance.
-Assign weights to each category based on business priorities.
+2. Establish performance criteria and weightings: Set standards for each metric for good vs. poor performance.
+Assign weights to each category based on your priorities.
 Create a scoring system, such as a 1–5 scale.

 3. Gather stakeholder input: Consult with procurement, operations, quality, and finance teams.
 Include input from end-users who interact with suppliers.